drivendataorg/scipy_proceedings/papers/drivendata/main.md

 Distribution of test set absolute error by species.
 :::

-@doi:10.1016/j.ecoinf.2021.101536 applied machine learning to monocular depth using reference videos and a mean absolute error (MAE) of 1.85 m.
-The relatively similar performance (albeit on different datasets) suggests that this model has comparable accuracy and that the approach without reference videos is feasible for accurate models.
+@doi:10.1016/j.ecoinf.2021.101536 applied machine learning to monocular depth _using reference videos_ and reported a mean absolute error (MAE) of 1.85 m.
+The relatively similar performance (albeit on different datasets) suggests that reference videos are not necessary for accurate machine learning predictions.

 ## Zamba Cloud